jschrod/tomcat-systemd/README.md

 current Tomcat distribution was `apache-tomcat-9.0.58.tar.gz`, so this results in an installation at `/opt/apache-tomcat-9.0.58/`.
-(Don't forget to verify previously that your downloaded Tomcat distribution is uncorrupted by checking XXX.)
+(Don't forget to verify previously that your downloaded Tomcat distribution is uncorrupted by checking its integrity.
+The Apache Tomcat provides GPG signatures for all distributed files, use them!)

 We add a symlink `/opt/apache-tomcat9` that points to the installation directory, here `/opt/apache-tomcat-9.0.58`.
 This symlink will allow